MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_contentupdates.md

 - Create more accessible slides in PowerPoint (5 assets)

 ## OneDrive
-NOTE: Changes need to be added here...
+NOTE: Changes need to be added here....

 ## Sway
 The Sway subcategory of content has been added with the following playlists.